-- nor sure whether this is related.
-But i assume in DCMI requires some properties to be unique (for example identifiers), I guess you would need a
+- not sure whether this is related.
+But it assume it bown requires some properties to be unique (for example identifiers), I guess you would need a

 Unable to locate Jira server for this macro.
 It may be due to Application Link configuration.